-- 4. Line In jack.
-This Line In (light blue) jack connects a tape player or other audio sources.
-In 6-channel configuration, the function of this port becomes Surround Out. - Line Out jack.
-This Line Out (lime) jack connects a headphone or a speaker.
-In 6-channel mode, the function of this jack becomes Front Speaker Out. - 6.
-Microphone jack.
-This Mic (pink) jack connects a microphone.
-In 6-channel mode, the function of this jack becomes Center/Bass.
+- Line In port (light blue).
+This port connects a tape, CD, DVD player, or other audio sources. - 5.
+Line Out port (lime).
+This port connects a headphone or a speaker.
+In 4-channel and 6-channel configuration, the function of this port becomes Front Speaker Out. - 6.
+Microphone port (pink).
+This port connects a microphone.